 On January 24, 2019, RGA's board of directors authorized a share repurchase program for up to \$400 million of RGA's outstanding common stock.
 The authorization was effective immediately and does not have an expiration date.
 In connection with this authorization, the board of directors terminated the stock repurchase authority granted in 2017.
+On May 6, 2020, the Company announced that it has suspended stock repurchases until further notice.
+The resumption and pace of repurchase activity depends on various factors such as the level of available cash, the impact of the ongoing COVID-19 pandemic, an evaluation of the costs and benefits associated with alternative uses of excess capital, such as acquisitions and in force reinsurance transactions, and RGA's stock price.

-The following table summarizes the Company's current share repurchase program activity for the year ended 2019 (dollar amounts in millions, except for the number of shares and per share amounts):
+The following table summarizes the Company's current share repurchase program activity for the year ended 2020 (dollar amounts in millions, except for the number of shares and per share amounts):

-Year of Repurchase Shares Repurchased Repurchased Amount Paid Average Per Share 2019 546,614 \$ 80 \$ 146.00
+Year of Repurchase Shares Repurchased Shares Repurchased Amount Paid Average Per Share

+2020 1,074,413 \$ 153 \$ 142.05

+2019 546,614 \$ 80 \$ 146.00